rmurphey/jqfundamentals/README.txt

  * The Firefox browser
  * The Firebug extension for Firefox
  * A plain text editor
- * An FTP or SSH client (if you're not using a local server)
+ * For the AJAX portions: An FTP or SSH client (if you're not using a local server)

 = Course Outline =